Encyclopaedia/Pronunciation Guide

 Morrigán more-eh-GAWN.
 Sisters from the Tuatha Dé royal bloodline.
 Three female forms encompassed within their shared soul.
 Badb is the crow.
 Her fae form, Macha, is a fae and Nemain is a spirit warrior.

-Nemain one of three sisters that makes up The Morrígan.
+Nemain one of three sisters that make up The Morrígan.
 Nemain is their warrior spirit form.
 See also Babd and Macha.

 Newgrange Ancient monument located within Boyne Valley.
 Part of three monuments that make up Brú na Boinne - an archaeological landscape in county Meath.